-The goal of design in branding is to capture the consumer’s interest without compromising what the business stands for.
+The goal of branding agency Brisbane is to capture the consumer’s interest without compromising what the business stands for.
 It should always portray a brand in a positive light.
 However, as the saying goes, ‘nobody’s perfect’, and branding mistakes happen all the time.
 Messaging fails, design blunders – call them occupational hazards.
 Unfortunately, for brands who make these mistakes, the online audience is there to call them out, instantly!

 Here Are Some Epic Brand Mistakes In Recent Times